baggiponte/blogdown-escooters-louisville-r/README.md

 I have also made a [repository](https://github.com/baggiponte/learn-tidymodels) to reproduce some basic tutorials with this framework: you can find the originals [here](https://www.tidymodels.org/start/).

+## The data

+The original raw data can be obtained from [here](https://data.louisvilleky.gov/dataset/dockless-vehicles).

+I did some preprocessing in Python, which you can find [here](https://github.com/baggiponte/escooters-louisville-python).
+I basically used it for two things: a starting data cleaning to get deal with mislabelled observations and then used [`geopandas`](https://geopandas.org/) to intersect the data with a shapefile of the city.

 ## Quick Table of Contents

 The articles are presented as follows: